There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 It’s no secret that I love coffee.
 I make it every morning, and when I travel, it’s one of the first things I look for upon arrival: an adorable coffee shop (bonus if it has food).
-I’ve spent my fair share of time in coffee shops, thinks months worth of time, reading, doing Internet things, and just hanging out.
+I’ve spent my fair share of time in coffee shops, think months worth of time, reading, doing Internet things, and just hanging out.
 Here are some of my favorites from around the world.

 The Goat Coffee House – Eau Claire, Wisconsin